 The martech stack

 Martech is about the convergence of marketing, technology, and management.
 This model, inspired by Red Wing Shoes, focuses on the technology and how it supports a richer customer experience with efficient marketing operations and reliable business analytics.
 Use this model to document a high-level picture of the existing marketing technology and for discussions on where new technology will impact your customer experience, operations, and analytical ability.

-The asset lifecycle model helps your team think through how assets flow through your organization, from ideas to experiences, and eventually long-term preservation.
-Below we focus in on the different technologies that are involved throughout the process.
-You could apply a similar approach to the teams involved throughout the asset lifecycle.
+The content lifecycle model helps your team think through how content flows through your organization, from ideas to experiences, and eventually into preservation.
+Below we focus on the different technologies that are involved throughout the process.
+You could apply a similar approach to the teams involved throughout the content lifecycle.
 Creating and publishing an asset isn’t always linear, so don’t be afraid to throw some arrows on the map to show where the process deviates from the linear flow.

 How to map your marketing technology

 Now that you’ve seen some models, it’s time to map your marketing technology.

 1. Define the goals of your martech stack map

 Write down the goal or goals of your marketing technology map.
 To determine what these are, it’s helpful to back out of company objectives.
 At the highest level, what does your organization want to achieve this year and into the future?
 How can your martech stack support these objectives?
 Also engage stakeholders in the departments or teams that your martech serves, as you’ll want to consider their goals when formulating your own.

 Documenting your goal or goals will keep you focused and provide guidance on who to involve and how large the map’s scope should be.
 Some common goals include:

 - Increase productivity: Find those high-frequency, manual processes and automate them.